 G Avenue was crowded with merchants, banks and the Grand Theater, acclaimed as the best in the West when it opened in 1919.
 The 1,600-seat Grand hosted musicals, movies and traveling shows with John Phillip Sousa and a young Ginger Rogers.

-In 1913, El Paso & Southwestern Railroad built an impressive Beaux Arts-style depot in Douglas that was busy with passenger traffic heading in every direction.
+In 1913, El Paso & Southwestern Railroad built an impressive Beaux Arts-style depot in Douglas busy with passenger traffic heading in every direction.
 The railroad added the El Paso & Southwestern YMCA in 1905, a sprawling Mission Revival building, for its employees.

 Douglas’ most prominent building is the five-story Gadsden Hotel with its elegant lobby of white Italian marble, a Tiffany stained- glass skylight and gold ornamentation.
 The original 1907 hotel was destroyed in a 1929 fire but was replaced within the year by the current 150-room Gadsden, designed by Henry C. Trost, the Southwest’s most prominent architect of the early 20th century.